 The following sets forth information regarding all sales of unregistered securities of the Company during the past three years.
 All such shares were issued in reliance upon an exemption from registration under the Securities Act by reason of Section 4(2) or 3(b) of the Securities Act and/or the rules and regulations promulgated thereunder.
 In connection with each of these transactions, the shares were sold to a very limited number of persons and such persons were provided access either through employment or other relationships to all relevant information regarding the Company and/or represented to the Company that they were "sophisticated" investors.
 No underwriters were involved in the sales of securities set forth below.
-Appropriate legends are affixed to the Company that the shares were purchased for investment purposes only and with no view toward distribution.
-All of the Securities Act.
+Appropriate legends are affixed to the certificates evidencing such shares and such persons represented to the Company that the shares were purchased for investment purposes only and with no view toward distribution.
+All of the securities described below are deemed restricted securities for purposes of the Securities Act.